viperproject/gobra/docs/tutorial.md

 memory locations (through pointers) and predicates.
 Furthermore, it also describes how to allow multiple ... // TODO: fractional permissions

-#### Access to heap locations via pointers
+#### Accessability Predicate
 In pre- and postconditions, and generally in assertions, permission to a location `l` is denoted by an accessibility predicate: an assertion which is written `acc(l)`.
 Besides, `acc(l)` implies that l is not `nil`.

 An accessibility predicate in a function’s precondition can be interpreted as an obligation for a caller to transfer the permission to the callee, thereby giving it up.
-Consersely, an accessibility predicate in a postcondition can be understood as a permission transfer in the opposite direction: from callee to calleer.
+Conversely, an accessibility predicate in a postcondition can be understood as a permission transfer in the opposite direction: from callee to calleer.